Dr. Brian Adams

 "I am honored and pleased to join Baraza`s advisory board, because there is a deep alignment and synergy between the vision and goal of Baraza and that of my organization, the Museum of World Religions, to foster respect, understanding, friendship and cooperation between people of all faiths, cultures and traditions through interreligious and cultural dialogue, developing educational programs and activities with a special focus on young leadership."

-Dr Mohammed Said Al-Mamari
+HE Mohammed Said Al-Mamari